Sorris Sorris Lodge

 Best time to Visit

 All year round destination, although the best time to visit Damaraland is from May to September as the temperature is tolerably cool, especially at night.
 The optimum game viewing times are between June and November.
 The land will have dried out meaning animals must again come to waterholes to drink.
 Summer (November to April) also known as the rainy season is best time to travel to Damaraland for bird watching as migratory birds (both intra-African and Palaearctic) flock into the park's many habitats after the summer rains.

-Call us on to start planning your vacation to Sorris Sorris Lodge or take a look at our itineraries to Damaraland
+Call us on 020 3993 5269 to start planning your holiday to Sorris Sorris Lodge or take a look at our itineraries to Namibia

 Sorris Sorris is one of four new luxury lodges in Namibia, offering a truly opulent base for exploring Damaraland's rugged desert scenery and searching for desert-adapted elephants.
 Just nine suites ensure truly personal service and attention to detail.